 But, back to eggnog.
 I know a lot of people have different feelings on this drink, but I am a full-on team eggnog lover!
 Though I can only drink a few glasses over the course of the holidays, it’s a creamy and seasonal drink that I just have to have come this time of year.

 But baking?
-Well, I can consume eggnog in baked goods just about every day of the year.
+Well, I can consume eggnog desserts just about every day of the year.
 From White Chocolate Eggnog Cookies, to Glazed Eggnog Donuts, and Caramel Eggnog French Toast Bake, eggnog is the name of my game.

 And that’s where this Glazed Eggnog Bread comes into play.